✔ No account fees or minimums ✔ Up to 3.80% APY

 • Savings accounts are designed for saving money, earning interest, and providing security for future needs.

-• While payments cannot be made directly from a savings account using checks, automatic transfers and mobile banking can be used for certain transactions.
+• While payments cannot typically be made directly from a savings account using checks, automatic transfers and mobile banking can be used for certain transactions.

-Why You Can’t Write Checks from a Savings Account?
+Why You Can’t Write Checks from a Savings Account

 Checking accounts, however, are designed to allow customers to write checks and make purchases.
 They may not make much or any interest, but you can move your money out of these accounts via checks and electronic transfers.
 You can even write a check to yourself to access your money.